U :Dessert Story

 Process: Product Roadmap / Sitemap / Task Flow / User Flow

-To analyze the flow of the website, I mapped out two user flows based on common scenarios I found from the user research.
+To analyze the flow throughout the website, I mapped out two user flows that were based on common scenarios I found from the research phase.
+Examining the the sequence of user actions for each scenario showed the relationships between screens, which gave me a better understanding about how to craft intuitive experiences through the UI.

-I then explored the flow in more detail by constructing a task flow about a user arriving to the homepage and wanting to know more about U :Dessert Story.
+Next, I explored the flow in more detail by constructing a task flow about a user who wants to learn more about U :Dessert Story.
+The task flow helped me think through the user’s process in more detail and which information is most important.

 Goal: To design mid-fidelity wireframes for responsive screens